Utility-Scale Solar PV Field Data & Thermal Inspections

 Transparent Pricing

-Competitive, customized pricing starting in the low $0.XX/MW range—contact us for a tailored quote based on your site.
+Competitive, customized per-MW pricing tailored to your site—contact us for a tailored quote based on your site.
 No added fees for local South Plains and Panhandle clients.
 Pricing varies based on site size, complexity, and inspection frequency.

 Typical 500 MW Site